 Benchmark MS.2 Discuss the function of family traditions and role modeling in teaching about sharing and giving.

-- A Christmas Carol by Charles Dickens
+- copies of the novel or video of A Christmas Carol by Charles Dickens

 - A Christmas Carol, starring George C. Scott.
 Directed by Clive Donner.
 100 minutes.
 Twentieth Century Fox Theater Release Date 1984; Video Release Date, 1999.
 DVD.
 ASIN: B0006419KA

 Ask young people if they are familiar with the story A Christmas Carol with the main character Scrooge.
 Talk about what they know about the story and ask them to recall the main idea of the story.
 Bring forward the message of a selfish, lonely man realizing he finds joy in generosity and being part of his community.
 Tell the learners this is the concept of philanthropy.

 Assign groups of learners to define philanthropy-related words found in A Christmas Carol: